BioDynaMo/biodynamo/doc/user_guide/prerequisites.md

 ## MacOS

-!!! attention

-    Currently we support only installation of BioDynaMo using Homebrew and Fink.
+Currently we only test MacOS installations of BioDynaMo using Homebrew.
 If you are using another package manager you will need to install all the corresponding packages.

 ### Required Packages